benc-uk/kube-workshop/01-cluster/readme.md

 Don't be alarmed by all the pods you see running in the 'kube-system' namespace.
 These are deployed by default by AKS and perform management & system tasks we don't need to worry about.
 You can still consider your cluster "empty" at this stage.

-## ⏯️ Appendix - Stopping & Starting the cluster
+## ⏯️ Appendix - Stopping & Starting the Cluster

 If you are concerned about the costs for running the cluster you can stop and start it at any time.
 This essentially stops the node VMs in Azure, meaning the costs for the cluster are greatly reduced.